fraaaaa4/logix/README.md

 - **Bookmarks**
 - **AutoComplete**: automatically add header, footer of the source file, or automatically add comments
 - **Document map**
+- **Gramlex**: GUI front-end for JFlex and ByaccJ, all integrated into one application.
+Does everything for you, including mantaining settings between sessions, so it's even faster/easier!

   ## Roadmap
   Check out the wiki for more information.